MadChase/ChromaPlus-Importer/README.md

+NOTE: Do **NOT** use this script on peoples user env's that they did not give permistion for.
+#
 Imports Beat Saber Chroma+ Changes based on a .dat that holds them and puts it in a difficulty.dat custom data.

  #